 Mentoring the Next Generation of Scientists

 Scott L. Rauch, MD, president and psychiatrist in chief of McLean Hospital praised Coyle for being “among the foremost psychiatric neuroscientists of all time.”
 Rauch added that while Coyle has held critical leadership roles at Harvard and McLean, “his contributions have equally entailed generative mentorship of countless students, faculty, and staff for decades.”

 According to Coyle, one of the most enjoyable aspects of being an academic scientist has been the opportunity to work with people at earlier stages of their careers.
 Throughout his career, 15 students obtained PhDs and over 40 post-doctoral fellows completed their training in his laboratory.
 Of 45 undergraduates who worked as technicians in his lab, “44 went on to medical school or a PhD program in biological sciences, and one went off with a rock band to Japan,” Coyle said.

-In reflecting on his years working with Coyle, Bill Carlezon, PhD, chief of the Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research at McLean, spoke of the “leadership, support, and family-like atmosphere Dr. Coyle created in the workplace.”
+In reflecting on his years working with Coyle, Bill Carlezon, PhD, chief of the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research at McLean, spoke of the “leadership, support, and family-like atmosphere Dr. Coyle created in the workplace.”